terascope/teraslice/packages/teraslice-cli/README.md

 - `earl assets replace -c clusterName` *Deletes and replaces an asset, this is intended to be used for asset development and not for production asset management*
 - `earl assets init newAssetName` *Creates new asset directory structure and associated files.
 This will install dependencies from npmjs.org with yarn or npm as well as create package.json and asset.json files*

-### JOB - commands to manage jobs
+### JOBS - commands to manage jobs
 **REGISTER** - Registers a job to a cluster with an option to deploy assets.
 Updates the jobFile.json with the cluster and job id data.
 Use -a to deploy assets, -r to run immediately after registering.
-- `earl job register -c clustername jobFile.json`
+- `earl jobs register clustername jobFile.json`
-- `earl job register -c clustername -a jobFile.json`
+- `earl jobs register clustername -a jobFile.json`
-- `earl job register -c clustername -ar jobFile.json`
+- `earl jobs register clustername -ar jobFile.json`

 **Cluster and job id data must be in the jobsFile.json for all commands below**

 **ERRORS** - Displays errors for a job.
-- `earl job errors jobFile.json`
+- `earl jobs errors jobFile.json`

 **PAUSE** - Pauses a job.
-- `earl job pause jobFile.json`
+- `earl jobs pause jobFile.json`

-**RESET** - Removes earl data from job file or asset file, just specify the relative path.
+**RESET** - Removes cli metadata from job file or asset file, just specify the relative path.
-- `earl job reset asset/asset.json`
+- `earl jobs reset jobFile.json`

 **Restart** - Stops and restarts a job.
-- `earl job restart jobFile.json`
+- `earl jobs restart jobFile.json`

 **RESUME** - Resumes a paused job.
-- `earl job resume jobFile.json`
+- `earl jobs resume jobFile.json`

 **START (RUN)** - Starts a job.
 Run is an alias for start, run and start can be used interchangeably.
 Start will automatically register and start a new job, just remember to specify the cluster with `-c`.
 Start can also be used to move a job to a new cluster with `-m`, this does not move the asset only the job file.
-- `earl job start jobFile.json`
+- `earl jobs start jobFile.json`
-- `earl job run jobFile.json`
+- `earl jobs run jobFile.json`
-- `earl job start jobFile -c clustername` *register and run a new job, same as earl register -r jobfile -c clustername*
+- `earl jobs start jobFile -c clustername` *register and run a new job, same as earl register -r jobfile -c clustername*
-- `earl job run -m jobFile -c clusterName` *runs a job on a new cluster, replaces the old earl data in the jobFile*
+- `earl jobs run -m jobFile -c clusterName` *runs a job on a new cluster, replaces the old earl data in the jobFile*

 **STATUS** - Reports the status of a job.
-- `earl job status jobFile.json`
+- `earl jobs status jobFile.json`

 **STOP** - Stops a job.
-- `earl job stop jobFile.json`
+- `earl jobs stop jobFile.json`

 **UPDATE** - Updates a job.
-- `earl job update jobFile.json`
+- `earl jobs update jobFile.json`

 **VIEW** - Displays job file as it is saved on the cluster.
-- `earl job view jobFile.json`
+- `earl jobs view jobFile.json`

 **WORKERS** - Adds to or removes workers from a job.
-- `earl job workers add 10 jobFile.json`
+- `earl jobs workers add 10 jobFile.json`
-- `earl job workers remove 5 jobFile.json`
+- `earl jobs workers remove 5 jobFile.json`

 **JOB CONTROL (start, stop, pause, resume, and restart)** - Job control commands start, stop, pause, resume, and restart all function with the same syntax.
 - `-all` or `-a` performs action on all the jobs on a given cluster.